top of page

 The Epoxy Floor Illusion: Waterproof vs. Water-Resistant

-While epoxy floors provide a water-resistant surface, they aren't inherently waterproof, especially against the constant pressure of groundwater.
+While epoxy floors provide a water-resistant surface, they aren't entirely waterproof, especially against the constant pressure of groundwater.
 Think of it like this: epoxy acts as a barrier, but it's not impenetrable.
 When hydrostatic pressure builds up beneath the concrete slab of your basement floor, it seeks the path of least resistance.

 • Moisture Vapor Transmission: Even with a properly applied epoxy coating, moisture can permeate the concrete slab.
 Hydrostatic pressure forces this moisture upwards, leading to:

-• Blistering and Bubbling: Trapped moisture beneath the epoxy can create unsightly blisters and bubbles on the surface.
+- Blistering and Bubbling: Trapped moisture beneath the epoxy can create unsightly blisters and bubbles on the surface.

-Temperature changes can exacerbate existing cracks in your basement floor or even create new ones, compromising the foundation's integrity.
+• Cracking and Structural Damage: Water expands and contracts due to temperature changes.
+This can exacerbate existing cracks in your basement floor or even create new ones, compromising the foundation's integrity.

-Key Factors
+Key Factors to Consider

 The Solution: Drainage is Key